-Six Year Projection Scenarios
+Five Year Projection Scenarios

-The table on the following page illustrates the plan's projected liabilities and computed employer contributions for the next six fiscal years, under the new actuarial assumptions and under three future economic/assumption scenarios.
-All four projections take into account the past financial losses that will continue to affect the smoothed rate of return for the next four years.
-Under the 7.75% scenarios, two sets of projections are shown:
+The following table illustrates the plan's projected liabilities and required employer contributions for the next five fiscal years, under three actuarial assumptions and future economic scenarios.
+All three scenarios take into account the 2008 financial losses that will continue to affect the smoothed rate of return for the next three years.